Kchu/LifelongRL/README.md

 The paper will be publicly accessible soon.

+If you use these codes, please cite our paper.

 To reproduce all of our plots, run main.py.
 Note that you must choose your learning algorithm or parameters inside the code to generate Figures.
 Numerical results can be found in the paper.

 ## Note